tschuehly/htmx-supabase-spring-boot-starter/README.md

-# supabase authentication for springboot and htmx
+# Supabase authentication for springboot and htmx

 Easy integration of [supabase auth](https://supabase.com/auth) in your spring boot + htmx project!